 Hi fellow members,

 We have a person who joined us for precisely 27 days and has since not turned up for 4 days straight.
-From other employees we have heard that he has left and will not be joining, so base on this we are terminating his employment since he has not turned up nor he has resigned.
+From other employees, we have heard that he has left and will not be joining, so based on this, we are terminating his employment since he has not turned up nor has he resigned.

 Please help me clarify this.